mentalfundamental/hello-nate/README.md

 # hello-nate

-This repository is built as an extension of my *Software Engineering* career - and some aspects of my personal life.
+This repository is built as an extension of my *Software Engineering* journey - and some aspects of my personal life.

 This will and should serve as an outlet for my creativity, wild ideas, brain farts, and more.